Brands should REALLY be carreful about their Social Media communication

 Social Media in China

 Utilization of social media is one of the keys to success in China.
 Chinese people spend more time online in China than anyplace else, necessitating that businesses increase their understanding of social media networks.
-According to OgilvyOne, more than fifty-five percent of Chinese consumers have participated in online discussions about brands, which can have a direct impact on enterprises.

 Content is the Basis of all Social Media strategies in China!